 A proofreader checks typeset proofs and/or computer printouts to detect errors in typesetting or keyboarding before the final printing of a publication.

 A senior sub-editor writes headlines to fit the space allocated to a story or copy, decides on the layout of photographs and drawings, contributes to the design of the publication and generates new ideas.
-It is advantageous for senior sub-editors to have knowledge of computer design programs.
+It is advantageous for senior sub-editors to have knowledge of computer design programmes.

 Editors have to work under pressure when meeting deadlines, especially those who work on daily newspapers.